slbailey/Retrovue/docs/contracts/resources/CollectionUpdateContract.md

 - **Enricher Removal**: Removing an enricher that is not attached to the collection MUST be treated as idempotent (no error, operation succeeds with no changes).
 - **Path Mapping Validation**: `--path-mapping` MUST validate that the provided local path exists and is accessible before updating the PathMapping record.
 If the path does not exist or is not accessible, the command MUST exit with code 1 and emit: "Error: Local path '<local_path>' does not exist or is not accessible."
 - **Ingestible Revalidation**: After updating a path mapping, the collection's `ingestible` status MUST be revalidated by calling the importer's `validate_ingestible()` method.
 This revalidation determines whether the collection meets all prerequisites for ingestion.
-- **Path Mapping Requirement**: A collection MUST have a PathMapping record before `--path-mapping` can be used.
+- **Path Mapping Requirement**: A collection MUST have a PathMapping record before `--path-mapping` or `--path-mapping-plex` can be used.
 If no PathMapping exists for the collection, the command MUST exit with code 1 and emit: "Error: Collection 'X' does not have a path mapping.
 Path mappings are created during source discovery."

 ### Update Model